incubyte/incubyte.github.io/content/blog/think-like-architect.md

 type = ""
 +++

-Have you ever wondered what role architects play in software development?
+Have you ever wondered what skills it takes to be a software architect?

 While civil architects design awe-inspiring structures that stand the test of time, software architects craft intricate architectures that form the foundation of modern technology.
 Software architects mold the digital landscape as we know it.